-Check out our links on Cambodia.
+Check out our links on Cambodia to see companies at foreign chambers of commerce.
 Cambodia is an developing country which is famous for its tourist sites like Angkor Wat, location in Southeast Asia and investment from China.
 If you are interested in finding a job, check out their online job boards.

 Japanese Links 日本語

 A link to the HK Government's website on Covid 19 and the latest status.

 Hong Kong has a justifiable reputation as a dynamic society and economy, part of China but with a distinct legal system and history of civil rights molded by its history as a British colony.
 With its political discussion, debates and demonstrations in favor of its autonomy, it has attracted the attention of the world.
 If you are interested in working in Hong Kong, check out the online job boards and look at the visa requirements.

 Being the 3rd largest economy in the world, Japan is expected to enter recession along with the rest of the work due to Covid 19 in 2020.
 However, it is an economy that is attracting more and more talent from the rest of the world in fields as diverse as healthcare to technology.
 It has one of the more open visa programs for holders of bachelors degrees or specialized skills if you can find an employer who will sponsor you for a position.
 While travel has been largely shut down during the world lockdown, as Japan opens up, you can check out the online jobs boards.

 A link to the Japan jobs page with links to information about working in Japan

 Daijob.com - one of the largest bilingual job boards in Japan

 Careercross.com - Owned by JAC, a recruitment company, one of the first bilingual job boards

 Gaijinpot.com - A large English jobs website also handling life in Japan for Foreigners